Lung cancer is a common malignant tumour, with around 48,000 cases diagnosed in the UK each year.

 Management depends on the subtype, stage at diagnosis and patient co-morbidities.
 Broadly the options include chemotherapy, radiotherapy and surgical resection.

 Smoking is by far the most important aetiological factor.
-Exposure to other environmental agents may also increase the risk of developing lung cancer.
+Exposure to other environmental agents can also increase the risk of developing lung cancer.

 Tobacco smoking is thought to be the cause of lung cancer in 80-90% of cases.
 Differences in gender mean women are somewhat less susceptible.